 With the transaction fees it’s typically the case to get better rates than the hosted platform offers.
 In Shopify’s case if you use a different payment processor where you could be getting a better transaction rate, Shopify will add-on an additional fee depending on the plan.
 Chargeback costs are also a commonly overlooked fee, but for Shopify it’s at least $15.
 Shipping fees are also an area of potentially cheaper rates on your own.

 Another area of fees is the add-ons.
 Shopify apps are typically hosted by the third-party provided, so there’s likely a monthly fee.
 Most Magento extensions are integrated with the store and hosted with it.
 Take the popular example of gift cards.
 With Shopify you’d need to upgrade from the “Basic Shopify” plan.
 If that was the only feature you needed then you’d essentially be paying $50/mo just for the feature.

 There’s a plethora of different factors that go into such a decision.
-Additionally, your best option might not even be between Shopify or Magento.
-Our long term history being involved in Los Angeles e-commerce business, we have a vast amount of experience involving many different business sectors.
-We strongly recommend that a client consults with us to help determine the best decision going forward because an important initial decision.
+Additionally, your best option might not even be between a Shopify or Magento store.
+In our long history of ecommerce development, we have a wide experience involving many different business sectors.
+We strongly recommend that you consult an ecommerce developer to help determine the best decision to meets your unique business goals.

 Would you like to continue reading more about our multifaceted e-commerce experience?

 Stated prices and fees can change due to updates from Magento or Shopify.